Merchant Terms and Conditions

 1. Merchant gives official notice in writing to FasaPay regarding request for Merchant Account closure and termination of service use.

-2. The Merchant provides FasaPay with proof of information or announcement intended for the Merchant's user that the Merchant will close the Transaction using FasaPay starting at least 14 (fourteen) days before the merchant account closure is carried out.
+2. The Merchant provides FasaPay with proof of information or announcement intended for the Merchant's user that the Merchant will close the Transaction using FasaPay starting at least 14 (fourteen) calendar days before the merchant account closure is carried out.

-3. Merchants can apply for merchant account closure at least 14 (fourteen) days before the account closure is carried out to avoid unpaid transactions.
+3. Merchants can apply for merchant account closure at least 14 (fourteen) calendar days before the account closure is carried out to avoid unpaid transactions.
 Within that period, the Merchant cannot accept deposits using FasaPay to the broker's account (SCI is turned off) and cannot withdraw funds (can only make transfers out).

-17. .
-CONSEQUENCES OF SUSPENSION OR TERMINATION
+19. .
+CONSEQUENCES OF THE SUSPENSION OR TERMINATION

 1. Upon termination or termination of use of the Service for any reason;